 They are not Pinterest real.
 They are real world real.

-So why not add these real, cute and tasty little Red Velvet Brownie Balls to your last minute Christmas baking list?
-You can even substitute a box of red velvet brownie mix for all those ingredients to make it quicker and easier.
+So why not add these real, cute and tasty and perfect bite size Red Velvet Brownie Bites to your last minute Christmas baking list?
+You can even make these red velvet brownies from a mix to make it quicker and easier.
 Honestly, I would have done the same if the store wasn't out of them!
 Although, the homemade is much tastier.
+Isn't it always?

 Happy holidays/Merry Christmas/Happy New Years!